elena-jin/elena-jin/README.md

 # 💫 Hi!
-- 🌱 I’m currently studying CS and Art at Tufts & the School of Museum of Fine Arts<br>- 💬 Ask me about metals, ceramics and all things art!<br>- 😄 Pronouns: she/her/hers<br>-⚡ Fun fact: I'm from Toronto, Canada
+- 🌱 I’m currently studying CS and Art at Tufts & the School of Museum of Fine Arts<br>
+- 💬 Ask me about metals, ceramics and all things art!<br>
+- 😄 Pronouns: she/her/hers<br>
+-⚡ Fun fact: I'm from Toronto, Canada

 ## 🌐 Socials: